Arbiter1227/Blackjack/README.md

 # Guide
 If you've never played Blackjack (or "21", as it's occasionally called), this is a brief guide explaining the basics.
 ## Winning
 The idea of the game is to draw random cards (which represent points) from a deck and whoever's score is closest to 21 (without going over) wins.
+This may seem like a game of luck, but it's actually more about perception.
+For example, let's say your enemy had 16 points, and they drew a 9 card.
+They now have 25 points, well over 21, which means they automatically lose.
+No matter how low your score is, you can stand and win.
 ## Terms
 - Hit
 To "hit" means to ask for a new card.
 Aces are worth 1 point, a 2 is worth 2 points, and so on.
 Cards that have faces (i.e. kings, jacks, queens) are all worth 10 points.